 Probiotics are live bacteria that are good for your health, but they're best known for their ability to help maintain a healthy digestive system.
 While they do have widely-studied health benefits, they're also associated with a lot of things, including gas.
 If you’ve ever experienced an upset stomach or flatulence after taking a probiotic, you might be wondering, Is this really good for me?
 For this article, we took a look at whether this relatively common side effect is normal or if it should be cause for concern.

-So, Do Probiotics Cause Gas and/or Bloating?
+So, Do Probiotics Cause Gas and Bloating?

 The short answer is that yes, some people do experience an increased amount of gas/bloating after taking probiotics.
 Gas is the bi-product of rapidly changing gut microbiota (gut bacteria).
 This is a temporary, but normal, side-effect and should clear up soon after beginning your new regimen.

 Even though probiotics are good for you, you may have to endure a bit of discomfort in the beginning.
 Kind of like when you were a kid and your parents had to convince you to eat your vegetables or take your medicine.
 It may be uncomfortable at first, but you’re better off for it in the long run.

 Some people don’t experience gas, bloating or any side effects at all from taking probiotics.
-Your experience may be different, and that’s ok.
+Your experience may be different, and that’s OK.
 There are a wide range of reactions to probiotics that are completely normal.
 The good thing is that for those who do experience side effects from probiotics, they usually go away after taking them consistently for a few weeks.

 The Bottom Line

 If you get gas from taking probiotics, don’t worry too much.
-It may be uncomfortable for a short while, but the majority of people end up feeling back to normal within a few days, and usually it lasts at most a few weeks.
+It may be uncomfortable for a short while during this initial adjustment period.
+The majority of people end up feeling back to normal within a few days and at most a few weeks.
 You have to give your body and digestive system time to adjust to the changes in your microbiome.